keu/docs/software/install-airgapped.md

 Regardless of whether you choose to mirror or manually pull/push images to your private registry, the returned images and/or tags must be made accessible within your network.

-In your `config.yaml` file, you must refer to your organization's private registry.
-A private registry can be configured in the `global` section of `config.yaml`:
+To make these images accessible to Astronomer, specify your organization's private registry in the `global` section of your `config.yaml` file:

 ```yaml
 global: